ansible/awx/docs/execution_environments.md

 2. the `default_environment` defined on the project that the job uses
 3. the `default_environment` defined on the organization of the job (a direct API field)
 4. the `default_environment` defined on the organization of the inventory the job uses
-5. the global job default EE

-This global default job default EE will be the first available out of:

-1. the `DEFAULT_EXECUTION_ENVIRONMENT` setting
+5. the current `DEFAULT_EXECUTION_ENVIRONMENT` setting
-2. Any images from the `GLOBAL_JOB_EXECUTION_ENVIRONMENTS` setting
+6. Any images from the `GLOBAL_JOB_EXECUTION_ENVIRONMENTS` setting
-3. Any other global EEs (null organization)
+7. Any other global EEs (null organization)

-If more than 1 EE fits these criteria, then the most recently created one will be used.
+If more than one EE fits a criteria (applies for 5 and 6), then the most recently created one will be used.

 ## Migrating from Custom Virtual Environments